Paul studied philosophy at the University of Leicester, UK, and has done a variety of jobs since, including advocate, librarian, and writer.

-Marriage has been a part of human culture for thousands of years and almost all cultures and religions on the planet have some sort of partnership ceremony.
+Marriage has been a part of human culture for thousands of years.
+Almost all cultures and religions on the planet have some sort of partnership ceremony.

-In some cultures, men are allowed to have multiple wives, but in most places marriage is limited to one man and one woman.
+In some cultures, men are allowed to have multiple wives; however in most places, marriage is limited to one man and one woman.

-In recent times marriage has become less popular, however, especially in developed countries.
-The institution suffered a dramatic decline in the middle to late twentieth century—partly due to increased divorce rates but also because many couples chose not to marry at all.
+In modern times, marriage has become less popular, particularly in developed countries.
+The institution suffered a dramatic decline in the middle-to-late 20th century—partly due to increased divorce rates, but also because many couples have chosen not to marry at all.

-The traditional concept of marriage has also been challenged in recent years by gay couples, who believe that they should have the same opportunities to get wed as straight couples (See - The pros and cons for gay marriage legalization).
+The traditional concept of marriage has also been challenged in recent years by people who believe that gay couples should have the same opportunities to wed as straight couples do.

-Below are what I believe to be the main advantages and disadvantages of marriage.
+Below you'll find a list of the main advantages and disadvantages of marriage.

 Advantages of Marriage

-- Most human beings are not solitary and crave companionship.
-Life is enhanced when experiences can be shared with another person who has similar interests and concerns and loves you.
+- Companionship.
+Most humans are not solitary and crave companionship.
+Life is enhanced when experiences can be shared with another person who cares and shares your interests and concerns.

-- Marriage benefits society generally because it is associated with stable families.
-Stable families produce happier children and a more stable society with less crime and other social problems.
+- Stability.
+Marriage benefits society generally because it is associated with stable families.
+Stable families produce happier children and a more stable society with less crime and fewer social problems.

-- There are often financial benefits associated with marriage.
+- Finances.
+There are often financial benefits associated with marriage.
 Taxes are often lower.
-Other financial issues associated with legalities such as inheritance can be easier to sort out when a couple is married.
+Financial issues and legalities such as inheritance can be easier to sort out when a couple is married.

-- Marriage is about sharing burdens and responsibilities and that can mean less stress, both in terms of practicalities and also with emotional problems.
+- Partnership.
+Marriage is about sharing burdens and responsibilities, and that can lead to less stress (financial or emotional).
 Raising a child, for example, is relatively easier for two parents than it is for one.

-- Marriage gives a child two parents, which can help a child to develop into a balanced and happy adult.
+- The Family Unit.
+Marriage gives a child two parents, which can help a child to develop into a balanced and happy adult.
 Children have two different role models to look up to and twice as much potential support, emotionally and practically.

-- Marriage promises and helps deliver a happy sex life.
-Partners can get to know and fulfill each others' desires in a trusting long term relationship.
+- Sex.
+Marriage promises and helps deliver a happy sex life.
+Partners can get to know and fulfill each others' desires in a trusting long-term relationship.
 Monogamy also reduces health risks such as sexually transmitted diseases.